 The Faulty Double Wasp

 The Curtiss Wright R-2800-34 Double Wasp's 18 cylinders are highly stressed.
 They live in an environment, where their outside basks in air at -40C, and inside they handle hot and flaming gases.
 Cylinder heads respond by cracking.
 Other parts break off, like exhaust valves within a cylinder which are squeezed between the piston and the head.
-Changing a broken cylinder head above your head are tedious affairs involving stripping off the air baffles, ignition components, fuel injection lines, exhaust stacks and manifold intake pipes.
+Changing a broken cylinder head is a tedious affair involving stripping off the air baffles, ignition components, fuel injection lines, exhaust stacks and manifold intake pipes.